Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 ## Async / Await

 The third approach is built on top of the existing _promises_ approach but makes it easier to reason with.
 With `async` and `await` we can write code that feels a lot more like the simple top-down code, by telling it to wait when we need it to.
-Let's rewrite our _who would win?_ example from above.
+Let's rewrite our _who will win?_ example from above.

 ```
 function randomDelayedResponse(text, callback) {